tristanls/snippet-cli/README.md

 Snippet command-line interface for parsing logs and pushing them through a local [Logstash](http://logstash.net/) -> [Elasticsearch](http://www.elasticsearch.org/) -> [Kibana](http://www.elasticsearch.org/overview/kibana/) pipeline.

+## Prerequisites

+`snippet` requires Java to be installed.
+It should be a version sufficient to run Elasticsearch and Logstash.

 ## Installation

 ```